johnnyjuarez/budget-buddy-server/README.md

 ### Accounts Routes

-GET /api/accounts returns an array of accounts assigned to the unique user
+GET /api/accounts - Returns an array of accounts(objects), with key value of account names, and account totals assigned to the unique user.

-POST /api/accounts allows to post an account name and initial total attached to the user id
+POST /api/accounts - Post an account with account name and account total.

 ### Auth Routes

-POST /api/login allows to user to login using email and password, password is compared to stored hashed password in DB, as well as the users email.
+POST /api/login - Post email and password credentials allow the user to login using email and password, password is compared to stored hashed password in DB, as well as the users email.

 ### Transaction Routes

-All routes for transactions require JWT authentication GET /api/transactions/:account_id returns an array of transactions attached to the account_id that have a valid user id
+All routes for transactions require JWT authentication.

+GET /api/transactions/:account_id - Returns an array of transactions attached to the account_id that have a valid user id.

-POST /api/transactions allow for DB insertion of amount, type, description from body, and is attached to account id.
+POST /api/transactions - Post a transaction linked to an account ID given by the params.

 ![](images/landing.png)
 ![](images/login.png)